top of page

 Cherishing the Moment and Looking Ahead

-Your child’s first graduation is a tender mix of nostalgia for the baby they were and excitement for the Big Kid they’re becoming.
 However you choose to celebrate – with a backyard bash, a quiet interview, a crafty time capsule, or an elegant art book for kids – know that what makes it special is the love and attention you pour into it.

 As a proud parent, take a moment during the festivities to soak it all in - this is a big day for you, too!
-After all, those ABCs, 123s and everything in between are just as much a reflection of your hard work and unconditional encouragement as it is your child's effort.
-Give yourself a pat on the back for guiding them thus far.
-Congratulations to you and your tiny graduate on reaching this milestone – and here’s to many more memories to come!
+After all, those ABCs, 123s, and everything in between are just as much a reflection of your hard work and unconditional encouragement as it is your child's effort.
+Pat yourself on the back for guiding them thus far.

 bottom of page